 Even before I'd finished unlocking the door it had been jerked out of my hand and flung wide.
 There were both of my parents, looking gray and haggard, bug-eyed and staring at me.
 We stood there in frozen tableau for a moment, then they both rushed forward and dragged me into the house, nearly tripping me up.
-They were both talking so loud and fast all I could hear was a wordless, roaring gabble and they both hugged me and cried and I cried too and we just stood there like that in the little foyer, crying and making almost-words until we ran out of steam and went into the kitchen.
+They were both talking so loud and fast all I could hear was a wordless, roaring gabble and they both hugged me and cried and I cried too and we just stood there like that in the little foyer, crying and making almost-words until we ran out of steam foyer, crying and making almost-words until we ran out of stean and went into the kitchen.
 I did what I always did when I came home: got myself a glass of water from the filter in the fridge and dug a couple cookies out of the "biscuit barrel" that mom's sister had sent us from England.
 The normalcy of this made my heart stop hammering, my heart catching up with my brain, and soon we were all sitting at the table.

-"Where have you been?" they both said, more or less in unison.

-I had given this some thought on the way
+"Where have you been?" they both said, more or less in I had given this some thought on the way home.

-home.
 "I got trapped," I said.
 "In Oakland.
-I was there with some friends, doing a project, and we were all quarantined."
+I was there with some friends, "For five days?"
+"Yeah," I said.
+"Yeah.
+It was really bad."
+I'd read about the doing a project, and we were all quarantined." unison.